-6 Moritz Birk et. al., Pretrial Detention and Torture: Why Pretrial Detainees Face the Greatest Risk, 27, OPEN SOC'Y FOUND.
-(2011), https://www.opensocietyfoundations.org/sites/default/files/pretrial-detention-and-torture-06222011.pdf.

-depression, suicide, school drop-out, and drug use among children.
-Unfortunately, in many countries the majority of children in detention are awaiting trial and may spend months or years behind bars before having their cases resolved.
+6 Moritz Birk et. al., Pretrial Detention and Torture: Why Pretrial Detainees Face the Greatest Risk, 27, OPEN Soc'Y FOUND.
+(2011), depression, suicide, school drop-out, and drug use among children.7 Unfortunately, in many countries the majority of children in detention are awaiting trial and may spend months or years behind bars before having their cases resolved.
 Even in jurisdictions that have successfully implemented alternatives to detention, children still spend months or years in pretrial detention, often longer than any sentence they might receive on conviction.
-It is reportedly common for children to receive conditional release or diversion after months of pretrial detention.
+It is reportedly common for children to receive conditional release or diversion after months of pretrial detention8.
 This means that the most significant time spent deprived of liberty is while awaiting trial, when children are ostensibly presumed innocent.

 The 2018 report "Children in Pretrial Detention: Promoting Stronger International Time Limits" is the first study of how long countries allow children to be detained awaiting trial.
 Looking at the legal limits in 118 countries, the report found that 26% of countries have no time limit and 40% of countries allow exceptions to their time limit, risking indefinite detention.
-Nevertheless, the length of time that children actually spend in detention awaiting trial is data that countries have not been collecting or reporting.
+Nevertheless, the length of time that children actually spend in detention awaiting trial is data that countries have not be collecting or reporting.